Marina Camargo: Work

 landscape are the main focus of research, such as Oblivion, based on a series of found postcards featuring the Alpine mountains, and Alpenprojekt.
-Other projects have concerned archival moving image, as the work Eva Braun's Mountains, a stop motion video based on historical footages taken by Eva Braun at Hitler's country house known as Eagle's Nest.“Marina Camargo’s Alpenprojekt is a series of videos registering the action of cutting out silhouettes of the Alps – at once an attempt at capturing and a reaction to this landscape, which wavers between the sublime and the artificial.
-The work is the fruit of a study of familiarization with the region, as well as the project Tratado Limites [“Treaty of Limits”] – presented at the Mercosul Biennial and based on the pampas of Rio Grande do Sul – and Lost Alps, a study centered on a mountain of industrial waste (Beckton Alps, London), conducted while participating in an artist’s residency at the prestigious Gasworks.
-According to Cesar Garcia (curator), founder and director of ‘The Mistake Room’ in Los Angeles, “Her interests highlight the impossibility of representing complete realities and locales and through her work she draws attention to the elements that are lost, silenced, and forgotten in the space between reality and representation.“ In 2011, Camargo was commissioned by the 8th Mercosur Biennial to create an artwork related to the Pampas region.
-Treaty of Limits was a project where Camargo utilized a variety of media including sound, photograph, in situ intervention and drawing, concerning a thought related to the borders of this region.
+Other projects have concerned archival moving image, as the work Eva Braun's Mountains, a stop motion video based on historical footages taken by Eva Braun at Hitler's country house known as Eagle's Nest."Marina Camargo’s Alpenprojekt is a series of videos registering the action of cutting out silhouettes of the Alps – at once an attempt at capturing and a reaction to this landscape, which wavers between the sublime and the artificial.
+The work is the fruit of a study of familiarization with the region, as well as the project Tratado Limites [“Treaty of Limits"] – presented at the Mercosul Biennial and based on the pampas of Rio Grande do Sul – and Lost Alps, a study centered on a mountain of industrial waste (Beckton Alps, London), conducted while participating in an artist's residency at the prestigious Gasworks.
+According to Cesar Garcia (curator), founder and director of ‘The Mistake Room’ in Los Angeles, "Her interests highlight the impossibility of representing complete realities and locales and through her work she draws attention to the elements that are lost, silenced, and forgotten in the space between reality and representation."In 2011, Camargo was commissioned by the 8th Mercosur Biennial to create an artwork related to the Pampas region.
+Treaty of Limits was a project where Camargo used a variety of media including sound, photograph, in situ intervention and drawing, concerning a thought related to the borders of this region.